Affiliated & Partner Schools

-Institut Goethe; Instituto Cervantes; Centro Italiano, Institut du Monde Arabe
+(German: Institut Goethe; Spanish: Instituto Cervantes; Italian: Centro Italiano,; Arabic: Institut du Monde Arabe)

 Courses at these institutes are open only to students with previous college-level work in those languages.
 Hamilton does not recommend starting a new foreign language while in France, except for introductory courses in Arabic.

 Students who have received college credit for music instruction will receive partial credit for lessons in Paris.
-Students are responsible for cost of private instruction, as at Hamilton.
-A modest stipend may be available to offset the higher cost of lessons in Paris.
+Students are responsible for cost of private instruction, as they are at Hamilton; HiF will cover 25% of the lessons taken for credit.

 Studios and Centers for the Arts